vanden/socketdemo/README.rst

 config file serverconf.ini will be created.

-To run the client and server, open two terminals, change into the cloned git repositories directory in both.
+To run the client and server, open two terminals, change into the cloned git repository's directory in both.
 In one, run ``python3 server.py`` and in the other ``python3 client.py``.
 (If your system is configured so that the default python is python3, then run ``python server.py`` and ``python client.py`` instead.)
 Then, in the client terminal, type some